dtk/dtk-docs-v1/_getting-started/quickstart.md

 You now have the Server and Client up and running and are ready to start using your new Dtk setup

 ## Initial Target setup
 Now that you have Dtk up and running, first thing you need to do is to create an initial Target to deploy your Services into.
-For this Quickstart have your VPC and IAM credentials handy from the Prerequisities section at the top of the page.

 The Dtk Client will use local storage to manage working copies of Dtk Modules for you as you do your work.
 Most of the time you will want to organize your Modules in some directory structure that makes most sense to you.
 For this Quickstart we will use a `modules` directory and put Target related Modules under the `modules/target` sub-directory.